Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Self-consistent field test

 \subsection{Summary of the dynamical barrier}

-The SCF experiments establish a third, dynamical barrier to using the Hasimoto map for protein structure prediction.
-The barrier can be stated concisely: the DNLS Hamiltonian dynamics, even supplemented with physically motivated interaction terms, cannot drive an unfolded chain to the native state because the single complex scalar field $\psi$ lacks the representational capacity to encode the independent curvature and torsion constraints imposed by directional hydrogen bonds.
+The SCF experiments establish a third, dynamical barrier to using the local, real-potential DNLS reduction for protein structure prediction.
+The barrier can be stated concisely: the dissipative DNLS dynamics, even supplemented with physically motivated interaction terms, cannot drive an unfolded chain to the native state, because the single complex scalar field $\psi$ lacks the representational capacity to encode the independent curvature and torsion constraints imposed by directional hydrogen bonds.
 Three quantitative findings support this conclusion across all 856 proteins and both SCF settings.
 First, the mean curvature is systematically overestimated by approximately 37\%, indicating that the dynamics produces excessive bending without the regulatory effect of hydrogen-bond geometry.
 Second, no protein achieves RMSD below 5\,\AA, and the RMSD distribution shows no dependence on SCOP class, confirming that the failure is universal rather than fold-specific.
 Third, the torsion correlation with the native structure is indistinguishable from zero ($\rho \approx 0$), demonstrating that the SCF dynamics generates effectively random torsion-angle sequences.
-The comparison between the two SCF settings is particularly informative.
+Comparing the two SCF settings isolates the cause of the failure.
 The addition of a hydrogen-bond potential within the DNLS framework produces no measurable improvement in any of the three diagnostics.
 This rules out the interpretation that the SCF failure is due to an incomplete energy function.
-The failure is instead structural: it originates in the entanglement of $\kappa$ and $\tau$ within the complex field $\psi$, which prevents the independent enforcement of the geometric constraints that hydrogen bonds impose on the backbone.
+The failure is instead structural, originating in the $\kappa$--$\tau$ entanglement of $\psi$ described above.
+This \textit{de novo} failure does not contradict the established predictive successes of DNLS-based models: when the free-energy parameters are fit to a known native structure, Monte Carlo (or Glauber) relaxation can indeed recover that structure from a random-walk phase~\cite{begun2021topology,liubimov2025modeling}.
+Our claim is restricted to the \textit{de novo} setting, in which no native structure is available to be injected, whether into the parameters, an external field, or an RMSD-to-native cost, and the dissipative dynamics is driven only by sequence-level potentials.
 The relationship between this dynamical barrier and the two static barriers of Sec.~\ref{sec:decomposition} is discussed in Sec.~\ref{sec:discussion}.